kbilsted/StatePrinter/README.md

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help:
 * [Report bugs](https://github.com/kbilsted/StatePrinter/issues/new)
 * Fix bugs and submit pull requests
-* Write, clarify, or fix documentation
+* Write, clarify, or fix [the documentation](doc/)
 * [Suggest](https://github.com/kbilsted/StatePrinter/issues/new) or add new features

-*StatePrinter has been awarded a ReSharper group lincense to share among all active contributers*.
+*StatePrinter has been awarded a ReSharper group lincense, to share among all active contributers*.